MadameMalady/My-Waydroid-Manager/Contribution Guideline and Development Roadmap.md

   - Improvements that expand the covered distributions / Desktop Enviroments are welcome, if you have hardware to test your proposed improvements on (f/oss devs aren't rich).
-  - Any system functions need to be defined in their own bash script in /scripts
+  - Any system functions need to be defined in their own bash script in /scripts ** I would like to eventually consolidate everything into subprocess.run commands once I know enough to do so, and ditch the scripts entirely.
   - All GUI components need to be made with Gtk4, Libadwaita, and Python.
   - I am not a senior developer, please do not assume that I know everything.